joshua-zingale/silbidopy/README.md

    - writeBinaries.py | python | code to write *silbido* files

 # Use
-The package has two files that can be imported directly into Ptyhon code, **readBinaries.py** has code to read the *silbido* format and **writeBinaries.py** has code to write binary files in the *silbido* format.
+The package has two files that can be imported directly into Ptyhon code, `readBinaries` has code to read the *silbido* format and `writeBinaries` has code to write binary files in the *silbido* format.

 ## Reading files
 The follow code snippet loads the annotations from a *silbido* annotation file as an array containing the time-frequency information for each labeled tonal.